ahoannon/EDMC_ConstructionHelper/README.md

    alt="Screenshot Preferences.png" height="200" />
 </picture>](https://raw.githubusercontent.com/ahoannon/EDMC_ConstructionHelper/refs/heads/main/doc/Preferences.png)

 You can set parameters for the overlay window in the preferences.
-No real range or other checking is done.
-If you enter invalid values then it will probably fail in some random way or another.
+No real range- or other checking is done.
+So if you enter invalid values then it will probably fail in some random way or another.
 The string for the colors can either be a hex RGB value like the default for the text color, or a color name that TK understands.

 ## Technical Stuff